||Contact | A-Z Health Index | Events & Meetings|

-Another important area to focus on is reproductive health for men.
+Another important men’s health issue is reproductive health for men.
 More than half of the live births in Oklahoma were reported as unintended pregnancies.
 Effective family planning is crucial to reduce this high percentage.

-“We believe there is a great need for more education for men of child-bearing age to understand their reproductive health and how to plan and prepare with their partners to have a healthy pregnancy and raise a healthy baby,” Dr. Crutcher said.
+“We believe there is a great need for more education for men of child-bearing age to understand their reproductive health and how to plan and prepare with their partners to have a healthy pregnancy and raise a healthy baby,” McElvany said.

 Copyright © State of Oklahoma